Eschatologue/CM_wiki/docs/spells/1st-level.md

 Until the spell ends, one willing creature you touch is protected against certain types of creatures: aberrations, celestials, elementals, fey, fiends, and undead.

 The protection grants several benefits.
 Creatures of those types have disadvantage on attack rolls against the target.
 The target also can't be charmed, frightened, or possessed by them.
-If the target is already charmed, frightened, or possessed by such a creature, the target has advantage on any new saving throw against the relevant effect.
+If the target is already charmed, frightened, or possessed by such a creature, the target has advantage on any new Saving Throw against the relevant effect.

 ### Purify Food and Drink
 *1st-level transmutation (ritual)*